ice-blog-header-image-Oct-2021

 Bond Premiums

-Through your broker, you pay these customs bond fees to a surety company.
-That company, in turn, guarantees to U.S. Customs that you will submit the Import Security Filing (ISF), and pay any duties/fees owed on your cargo.
 If you import on a regular basis, you’ll probably buy a continuous bond, which covers all your ISF submissions and customs entries for a year.
 The premium on a $50,000 continuous bond is about $500.
 If you’re a large importer or you bring in high-value cargo, U.S. Customs might require a $100,000 or $200,000 bond, which of course costs more.

 Customs Broker’s Fee

 When you ship less-than-container load (LCL) freight – with shipments for multiple importers consolidated in one container – that arrangement doesn’t save you money on import and clearance fees.
-Each shipper with cargo in a consolidated container must complete a separate customs clearance and pay the associated customs clearance costs.
+Each shipper with cargo in a consolidated container must complete a separate customs clearance and pay the associated customs clearance fees.

-Costs that importers sometimes pay
+Other costs that importers may pay

 Some expenses apply only to certain shipments.
 They include: